 With the ambiance and charm of an early Utah village, the brick-lined paths surrounding the historic Gardner flour mill are the perfect backdrop for the whimsical witch displays that adorn the property during WitchFest.
 One green-faced beauty sits on a shop roof trying to get cell phone reception on her “eye” phone.
 Overhead the Wicked Witch of the West furiously pedals her bike.
 And don’t miss the poor old witch who didn’t see what was coming while flying.
 She’s smashed up against the flour mill silo like a bug on a windshield.

 World-renowned folk artist, Eric Dowdle, created a painting for WitchFest that has been turned into puzzles and prints that are sold nationwide and at Gardner Village in CF Home.
 Dowdle’s art also joins 30,000 pounds of pumpkins, 20,000 pounds of straw and 500 bunches of cornstalks that decorate the grounds during WitchFest.
 WitchFest received a Best of State award during 2016 as Utah's best fair, festival and event.

-“Gardner Village is a unique destination that brings visitors every day,” Long says.
+“Gardner Village is a unique destination that brings visitors every day throughout the year,” Long says.
 “Especially during WitchFest, people come from California, Idaho, Wyoming, Colorado and even Oregon to be part of the fun.
 The Village showcases an important part of West Jordan history.”

 Gardner Village is a Utah historic site and is located at 1100 West 7800 South in West Jordan, Utah, a suburb of Salt Lake City.
 The Village is open year 'round, Monday through Saturday.